spirosch/RESTful-APIs-and-Serializers/README.md

 # RESTful-APIs-and-Serializers

-Creating APIs with Django RESTful Framework Creating Serializers Serializing Objects
+Creating APIs with Django RESTful Framework and Serializing Objects